Exploring Orkney’s rugged landscapes and history, we were captivated by the Brough of Birsay walk.

 Additionally, Westray Island, north of the mainland Orkney, offers another popular puffin nesting site, with Stanger Head and Castle O’ Burrian being particularly noteworthy locations.

-The Brough of Birsay is a haven for birdwatchers, especially during the breeding season from April to July, when the cliffs buzz with the activity of seabirds.
+The Brough of Birsay is a haven for birdwatchers, especially during the breeding season from April to July, when the cliffs buzz with seabird activity.

 Conservation efforts by local wildlife organizations focus on protecting these nesting sites, and by adhering to designated paths, visitors play a part in preserving the natural habitat of Orkney’s avian residents